bafgreat/host_guest/README.md

 compute_xtb_for_complexes(list_of_hosts, list_of_monomers, number_of_complexes=15)
 ```

-# Command Line Arguments
+## Command Line Arguments

 You can also run everything directly from the command line

+1; **Batch processing**

-1. If your host systems and monomers are different folders, you can simply run the below command and it will search for `cif` and `xyz` files in each folders.
+If your host systems and monomers are different folders, you can simply run the below command and it will search for `cif` and `xyz` files in each folders.
 Note that in such a case your host system must be in `cif` file format and your monomers must be in `xyz` file format.

 ```bash
 dock_folder host_folder monomer_folder -nc 20
 ```

-#### Arguments:
+### Arguments

 - `host_folder` (str): A folder containing host systems (files with .cif extension).
 - `monomer_folder` (str): A folder containing guest systems (files with .xyz extension).